 Citizenship

-A120002 Citizenship Game (SF182) - which could include but is not limited to symbol flash cards, question and answer board or simulation with props.
-Clear instructions on how to play the game and what the game hopes to accomplish must be included.
+A120002 Citizenship Game (SF182) – Design a game which could include but is not limited to symbol flash cards, question and answer board or simulation with props.
+Clear game instructions and objectives must be included.

-A120004 Public Adventure Scrapbook (SF182) - should describe a 4-H member’s Public Adventure or Service Learning Activity.
+A120004 Public Adventure Scrapbook (SF182) - Describe a 4-H member’s Public Adventure or service learning activity.
 Scrapbooks must measure no more than 16 inches x 16 inches.

-A120005 Public Adventure Poster (SF182) - should describe a 4-H member’s Public Adventure or Service Learning Activity.
+A120005 Public Adventure Poster (SF182) - Describe a 4-H member’s Public Adventure or service learning activity.
 Display posters must be stiff enough to stand when supported from behind and below.
-Length and width must be no more than 24 inches x 28 inches.
+Length and width must be no more than 24 inch x 28 inch.

-A120007 Written Citizenship Essay (SF182) - is designed to promote good citizenship and patriotism.
-This essay is open to all age groups.
+A120007 Written Citizenship Essay (SF182) Promote good citizenship and patriotism in essay form This essay is open to all age groups.
 All essays should be 300 - 400 typewritten words.

-A120009 Service Items (SF182) - can include but aren’t limited to lap quilt, Quilt of Valor and homemade toys.
-Only non-perishable items will be accepted.
-Attached to the exhibit should be an explanation of who the recipient was and how the service project was made and used.
+A120009 Service Items (SF182) – Non-perishable item created for donation.
+Examplesinclude but aren’t limited to lap quilt, Quilt of Valor and homemade toys.
+Attach an explanation of who the recipient was and how the service project was made and used.
 The service item could be part of a larger community service effort.

-A120010 4-H Club Exhibit (SF182) - should depict what a 4-H club has done in the area of community service.
+A120010 4-H Club Exhibit (SF182) - Depict what a 4-H club has done in the area of community service.
 This item could include, but is not limited to, a service item, poster, scrapbook, cultural or creative arts item or care package, Quilt of Valor.

 Seeing i2i

 A130002 How Are We Different?
-Interview (SF183) - should follow the interview guide in the participant manual on page 3 and should reflect on the differences and similarities between you and the person you are interviewing.
+Interview (SF183) - Follow the interview guide in the participant manual on page 3 and reflect on the differences and similarities between you and the person you are interviewing.

-A130003 Name Art (SF183) - should be a creative art exhibit that symbolizes or explains where your name came from and what it means.
-Can use any media.
+A130003 Name Art (SF183) – Design a piece of art that symbolizes or explains where your name came from and what it means, using the media of your choice.

-A130004 Family History (SF183) - depicting a 4-H member’s family cultural history or the ethnic make-up of your community noting who were the first settlers, where did they come from, is there evidence of the background today (local celebrations, family celebrations, museum or educational displays, historical markers, etc.)
+A130004 Family History (SF183) - Create a depiction that highlights a 4-H member’s family cultural history or the ethnic composition of your community.
+Include details about the first settlers, their origins, and evidence of their cultural background that still exists today—such as community or family celebrations, museum exhibits, educational displays, or historical markers.”

-A130008 Biography (SF183) - about an historical figure who has made a positive impact on our society or who has made a difference in the lives of others.
+A130008 Biography (SF183) – Written about a historical figure who has made a positive impact on our society or who has made a difference in the lives of others.